limbernie/limbernie.github.io/_posts/2018-03-01-bulldog-walkthrough.md

 ![screenshot-18](/assets/images/posts/bulldog-walkthrough/screenshot-18.png)

-If you look past the "`H`", you'll see "`SUPERultimatePASSWORDyouCANTget`".
-I'll hit the jackpot if this is the password belonging to any of the users since they can all `sudo` to `root`.
+If you look past the "`H`", you see "`SUPERultimatePASSWORDyouCANTget`".
+I'll have my work cut short if this is the password belonging to any of the users, since they can `sudo` to `root`.
 Let's find out with `hydra`.

 ```
 # cat users.txt